 Greeks begin to celebrate the coming of the new year on December 31.
-The celebrations are focused – as always – around food and family.
-New Year’s Eve starts off in the morning with the “kalanta”– or New Year’ carols wishing health, wealth and happiness, to be followed late in the evening at around 9.30-10pm with the family feast.
+The festivities are focused – as always – around food and family.
+New Year’s Eve starts off in the morning with the “kalanta”– or New Year’s carols wishing health, wealth and happiness, to be followed late in the evening at around 9.30-10pm with the family feast.

-Most Greeks wait until midnight at home with family or gather in central Athens, where mayor and popular Greek singers announce the dawn of the new year.
+Most Greeks wait until midnight at home with family but some decide to gather in central Athens or in the main squares in towns and villages, where the mayor and popular Greek singers announce the dawn of the new year.

-According to a belief in Greece, whatever you do at midnight on New Year you’ll be doing for the rest of the year.
-So be careful to do something you love.
+*Maria’s tip: According to a belief in Greece, whatever you do at midnight on New Year you’ll be doing for the rest of the year.
+So make sure you’re doing something you love.

-From the Greek Vibe, Kali Hronia and Hronia Polla may 2020 be filled with wellness, abundance, and love.
+From The Greek Vibe, Kali Hronia and Hronia Polla, may the new year be filled with health, abundance, and love.

 Escape to Greece with our monthly Newsletter!